cjmatchinsky/Banshee_VideoFeed_Transfer/README.md

 Cloud Computing (MEC) - Recices Video Feed from VPS.

-## Connection to Raspberry Pi (rPi):
+## Connection to Raspberry Pi (rPi) via SSH:
-#(The Connection To the rPi is generally via SSH)
+1. If you need help contact either Cameron, Taila, Don.
-2. Download Advanced ip Scanner (https://www.advanced-ip-scanner.com/)
+2. Download Advanced ip Scanner (https://www.advanced-ip-scanner.com/).
-3. Open Advanced ip Scanner and make sure the rPi and the computer you are using are on the same WIFI
+3. Open Advanced ip Scanner and make sure the rPi and the computer you are using are on the same WIFI.
 4. EduRom WIFI (school/CPP wifi) will not work.
 5. Use the Advanced ip Scanner to find the IP of the rPi.
 6. Open CMD (Terminal) and enter: SSH pi@123.456.41.240 (the Ip is an example use the ip of the rPi)